rishikeshr/guestbook-java/README.md

 # Guestbook with Cloud Code

 The Guestbook sample demonstrates how to deploy a Kubernetes application with a front end service and a back end service using the Cloud Code IDE extension.
+[WIP] - Updates to handle auto instrumentation with Elastic APM.

 For details on how to use this sample as a template in Cloud Code, read the documentation for Cloud Code for [VS Code](https://cloud.google.com/code/docs/vscode/quickstart-local-dev?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-) or [IntelliJ](https://cloud.google.com/code/docs/intellij/quickstart-k8s?utm_source=ext&utm_medium=partner&utm_campaign=CDR_kri_gcp_cloudcodereadmes_012521&utm_content=-).